riatelab/bertin/README.md

 #### Dots cartogram

-The *dotscartogram* type is a method of map representation that follows Dorling s cartograms and dot density maps.
+The *dotcartogram* type is a method of map representation that follows Dorling s cartograms and dot density maps.
 The data from each territorial unit are dissolved in such a way that a dot represents a constant quantity, the same on the whole map.
 [Example](https://observablehq.com/@neocartocnrs/bertin-js-dots-cartograms?collection=@neocartocnrs/bertin)

 <details><summary>Code</summary>
 ~~~js